-This exciting tour to the furthest outreaches of the Western Palearctic offers a unique chance to see a number of species at the very edge of their ranges, including White-winged Redstart and Great Rosefinch.
-Further specialities include Caucasian Black Grouse, Caucasian Snowcock, Mountain (Caucasian) Chiffchaff and Green Warbler, all of which are found in the spectacular Caucasian Mountains, rising to 5642m above the plains.
+This exciting tour to the farthest outreaches of the Western Palearctic offers a unique chance to see a number of species at the very edge of their ranges, including White-winged Redstart and Great Rosefinch.
+Further specialities include Caucasian Grouse, Caucasian Snowcock, Mountain (Caucasian) Chiffchaff and Green Warbler, all of which are found in the spectacular Caucasian Mountains, rising to 5642m.

 Day 1 Flight from London to Tbilisi.